codr7/cidk/README.md

 ```

 ### Intro
 Welcome to cidk!
 This project aims to implement a stack machine devkit with integrated assembler in C++.
-While most virtual machines resemble physical CPUs to some degree; cidk is designed to cater to the needs of dynamic languages, and therefore operates at a higher level.

 ### Setup
 cidk requires CMake and a C++17-capable compiler to build.